 Not anymore!
 The player can leave a stage at anytime in Shovel Knight!
 The RETURN TO MAP option can be

 summoned at any point, thus resetting gameplay back to the point prior to entering the troubling stage.
 (Simply press START to call up the Pause Menu, then choose RETURN TO MAP.)
-Furthermore, as

 an added stamp of safety, Shovel Knight automatically saves the game whenever the player returns to the Map